 We have seen empty threats from some of these groups in the past — attackers looking to make some quick cash assuming a percentage of organizations they threaten will pay the ransom no matter what.
 Recent attacks, however, have shown that these threats can and have been carried out — although organizations with DDoS mitigation in place remain protected.

-DDoS attacks are always a threat, but 2020 has seen an increase in DDoS activity.
-The number of layer 3 and layer 4 DDoS attacks seen across the Cloudflare network doubled in Q2 compared to Q1 of 2020.
-Additionally, in Q2 2020, Cloudflare saw some of the largest DDoS attacks we have ever mitigated, including one attack that sent 754 million packets per second at its peak.
+DDoS attacks are always a threat, but recent years have seen an increase in DDoS activity.
+The number of layer 3 and layer 4 DDoS attacks seen across the Cloudflare network more than doubled QoQ.
+Additionally, Cloudflare saw some of the largest DDoS attacks we have ever mitigated, including one that peaked just below 2 Tbps.

-This trend has continued into the second half of the year.
+This trend has continued into 2022.
 As DDoS attacks continue to increase, it is no surprise that RDDoS extortion attempts are also growing in popularity.

-With the shelter-in-place orders as a result of the COVID-19 pandemic, organizations are more reliant on staying online than ever before.
+With the COVID-19 pandemic, organizations are more reliant on staying online than ever before.
 This dependency on the Internet leaves organizations susceptible to the threat of attack and open to extortion.
 It is clear that these attacker groups are looking for vulnerable organizations, regardless of size or industry, as we have seen the profile of targeted organizations vary widely.

 The criminals behind the recent wave of ransom DDoS attacks claim to represent a few different groups, including Cozy Bear, Fancy Bear, and the Armada Collective.
 While their claims may be true, they are difficult to verify, and it has been a common practice for DDoS extortion racketeers to fake ties with well-known "hacker" groups to give their threats more weight.